 In Ismayilova v.
 Azerbaijan, the failure of the Azerbaijani authorities to protect Ms Ismayilova’s right to privacy, and their failure to investigate the grave privacy incursions committed against her, are being challenged before the European Court of Human Rights.
 The case has been prioritised by the Court and is currently under consideration.
 Read more: case documentation

 The Federation of African Journalists & Others v.
 The Gambia

 The Federation of African Journalists & Others v.
-The Gambia challenges two cases of torture committed by the Gambian authorities against journalist while in custody.
-The Court is also considering the complaint that The Gambia’s maintaining and implementing criminal defamation, sedition and false news laws constitutes a violation of its obligations under international law.
-Read more: Gambian criminal laws challenged in Court of Justice of Economic Community of West African States
+The Gambia successfully challenged two cases of torture committed by the Gambian authorities against journalist while in custody.
+The Court also found that The Gambia’s maintaining and implementation of criminal defamation, sedition and false news laws constituted a violation of its obligations under international law.
+Read more: ECOWAS Court Delivers Landmark Decision

 Reeyot Alemu & Eskinder Nega v.
 Ethiopia

 The case of Reeyot Alemu & Eskinder Nega v.
 Ethiopia challenges the prosecution and conviction of two Ethiopian journalists under Ethiopia’s 2009 Anti-Terrorism Proclamation, arguing a violation of their right to freedom of expression, right to a fair trial, and Ms Alemu’s right to adequate healthcare.
 The African Commission on Human and Peoples’ Rights ordered interim measures to be taken regarding the provision of healthcare to Ms Alemu.
 The complaint has been declared admissible for Ms Alemu; a challenge of the inadmissibility decision on Mr Nega’s claim is currently pending.
 Read more: Ethiopian Journalists Challenge Use of Terror Laws